oatlog/oatlog/doc/extended_abstract/main.typ

 will be queried, and so on.

 Oatlog takes advantage of all of these aspects.
-It is an e-graph engine based on relational e-matching @relationalematching and uses semi-naive evaluation like eqlog @eqlog and @egglog.
-It is implemented as a Rust procedural macro, `oatlog::compile_egraph!`, that takes a string literal or S-expression describing a theory in the egglog language.
+It is an e-graph engine based on relational e-matching @relationalematching and uses semi-naive evaluation like eqlog @eqlog and egglog @egglog.
+It is implemented as a Rust procedural macro, `compile_egraph!`, that takes a string literal or S-expression describing a theory in the egglog language.
 The macro generates a `Theory` type that the surrounding program can interact with, as in the full usage example in @appendix_example.